1egoman/fuzzy-picker/README.md

   argument, the chosen item.
 - `onClose`: When the user closes the fuzzy-finder by either pressing escape of clicking on the background, this callback is fired.
 Passed zero arguments.
+- `listItemComponent`: An optional function that allows a user to map each function to its displayed component on the page.
+This is presentational only.
+- `listItemValue`: An optional function that maps each item to its string value to be searched against.
+This function must always return a string.
+If omitted, the "default" is to map the item directly to the output (ie, your data is a flat array of strings.)

 ### `AsyncFuzzyPicker`